 But I am telling you this because...

 There's snobbery out there and sometimes that snobbery comes with a bachelor's, some certificates, master's or even a teaching degree.
 I don't think I am better because I have a degree and you don't.
 It doesn't usually mean I am any better of a teacher either as most teachers out there have a degree in an unrelated field.

 But if you ever go to the forums like Reddit r/tefl then you are going to get some resistance.
 They made some thread saying that they would ban anyone if they told someone how to teach without a degree.

 It all sounded a little too extreme for me.

 You're a grown adult and you can make your own decisions.

 Can you teach English in Asia without a degree?

-You can teach English in China without a degree and it's probably the easiest place to do this.
+- You can teach English in China without a degree and it was probably the easiest place to do this.